BizzQuit7317/idle_fish/README.md

 - Make ffline report a poppup intead of cmd dbg
 - Add more fish

+## Bugs
+- When you click a tab all elements loaded after it flash for some reason

 ## General
 The fish data is stred as a binary file to stop player playing around with it, use a converter script to convert a json file that is easy to work with into a bin file you can use